ykakarap/kubecon-na-22-capi-lab/your-first-cluster.md

 # Please ensure CLUSTERCTL_REPOSITORY_PATH is set and points to the clusterctl repository.
 export CLUSTERCTL_REPOSITORY_PATH=$(pwd)/clusterctl/repository

-# Set the CLUSTER_TOPOLOGY variable to true.
-This is a feature flag used to enable ClusterClass.
+# Set CLUSTER_TOPOLOGY and EXP_RUNTIME_SDK variables to true.
+Those are feature flags used to enable ClusterClass and RuntimeSDK.
 export CLUSTER_TOPOLOGY=true
+export EXP_RUNTIME_SDK=true
 clusterctl init --infrastructure docker --config ./clusterctl/repository/config.yaml
 ```
 **Note:** The `--config` flag helps clusterctl work in offline mode.
 When connected to the internet you can do `clusterctl init --infrastructure docker` to install CAPI Management Cluster components.